alexey-v-paramonov/sc_website/content/en/docs/system/system_requirements.md

 **Conclusion**

 All of these factors directly impact the stability and performance of our software.
 To avoid frequent support requests due to system instability, make sure to choose a **reliable hosting provider and a high-quality server** in advance.
-Doing so will save you time, effort, and ensure the smooth operation of your internet radio platform.
+Doing so will save you time and effort and ensure the smooth operation of your internet radio platform.